StoneShark/MancalaGames/README.md

 [^2]: Speed isn't an issue for moves by human players but the computer players simulate very many moves to choose one.
 One profiling experiment noted nearly a second deciding to return a constant (for direction); the decorator chain resolved it to basically zero.

-[^3]: Pyinstaller creates a nice playable directory, but Windows doesn't seem to support relative-path shortcuts so it currently isn't in the repo.